Albuquerque International Sunport: Terminal

-Albuquerque International Sunport has one terminal with 25 gates in four concourses, including a concourse for commuter airline gates.
+The Albuquerque International Sunport has one terminal with 25 gates in four concourses, including a concourse for commuter airline gates.
 The terminal was originally built in 1965, but expanded in 1989; this expansion has present-day concourses A and B. Concourse A has 13 gates: A1 – A12, A14.
 Concourse B has 9 gates: B1, B3-B10 (Gate B2 was removed during the security hall expansion in 2005).
 Concourse E has 2 gates: E1 & E2.
 Concourse C, originally known as the west wing, consisted of four gates (11, 12, 14, & 15).
 Gate 11 was closed when the terminal was expanded in 1989 and the remaining three gates were renumbered to C1, C2, & C3.
 TWA continued to use these gates for a few more years until gates C2 and C3 showed signs of structural failure and later had to be demolished.
 TWA moved to concourse B and the lobby area of gate C1 (the gate built in 1973) has mostly been converted to office space.
 The lower level of gate C1 houses U. S. Customs and is still used for occasional international arriving flights.
 Concourse D was a ground-level commuter aircraft concourse that was used by Great Plains Airlines.
 It was closed in 2004 after Great Plains Airlines liquidated due to insolvency.
 The concourse is now a weight and fitness facility for city airport employees.
 Concourse E was renamed to Concourse C in 2019 and is used by commuter airlines Advanced Air and Boutique Air.
 The original Concourse C was then renamed as the International Arrivals gate.